rcy1314/some-stars/README.md

 *   [suconghou/u2flutter](https://github.com/suconghou/u2flutter) - flutter app of youtube video proxy

-*   [iakmds/buhocms](https://github.com/iakmds/buhocms) - A free and open source local CMS for Hugo static sites
+*   [iakmds/buhocms](https://github.com/iakmds/buhocms) - A free and open source local CMS for Hugo and Jekyll static sites

 *   [maheshmnj/pastelog](https://github.com/maheshmnj/pastelog) - PasteLog is a simple, fast, and powerful pastebin.
 It is powered by firebase in the backend.
 It allows you to publish your logs, and access them from anywhere and any device via a unique link.